-The COND field has 4 bits, more than YGREC16, so we can add more direct binary input signals.
+The COND field has 3 bits (for Imm4) or 4 bits, more than YGREC16, so we can add more direct binary input signals.
 CALL is moved to the opcodes so one more code is available.
 All conditions can be negated so we have :

 - Z (Zero, all bits cleared)

 - C (Carry)

 - B0, B1, B2, B3 (for register-register form, we can select 4 bits to test from user-defined sources)